 The Board has determined that remand is required for the earlier effective date claims related to delusional disorder and Dependents’ Educational Assistance (DEA) due to incomplete VA treatment records.
-The Veteran's service-connected delusional disorder was granted in August 2006, but there are no complete records from the relevant time period.
+The Veteran's service-connected delusional disorder was granted in January 2011, but his eligibility for DEA was not until August 11, 2006.

 - Claimed conditions